 Almost every day, new legislation is developed across the U.S. that makes buying and using cannabis completely legal.
 The rising popularity of cannabis has hampered the growth of the alcoholic beverages industry.

-For alcoholic beverage companies to remain relevant and competitive during this time of cannabis popularity, they’ll need to focus on attracting as many female consumers as possible.
-The male market certainly isn’t going to disappear, but the female market is where you can find the most growth.
+For alcoholic beverage companies to remain relevant and competitive during this time of cannabis popularity, they’ll need to attract as many female consumers as possible.
+The male market isn’t going to disappear, but the female market is where you can find the most growth.

 4. Dealing with Regulations